bogdannb/scala_spark_course/README.md

 # Spark Streaming and Scala
-Source for the Gemini course based on Big Data with Spark Streaming and Scala - Hands On!
+Source code & presentations for the Gemini course (which is based on Big Data with Spark Streaming and Scala - Hands On!)

-## Struture
+## Structure

 ### 1. Setup
 * Setup environment: